What is No-fault divorce?

-On August 16, Governor Paterson signed the bill that will finally bring the state of New York’s divorce law up to speed with the 49 other states.
+In August 2010, Governor Paterson signed the bill that finally brought the state of New York’s divorce law up to speed with the 49 other states.
 Prior to the enactment of the new no-fault divorce provision, unhappily married individuals would only be granted a divorce if they could successfully prove either cruelty, adultery, abandonment, imprisonment for at least three years, or adherence to a separation agreement for at least one year.
 This led to the widespread practice of couples perjuring themselves in order to show that one party was at “fault” as one spouse could not unilaterally terminate the marriage without the other spouse’s cooperation.

-On October 12 of this year, The Divorce Reform Act of 2010 will become effective in New York and this state will have a no-fault divorce provision that will hopefully cure this problem that’s been plaguing couples and courts for years.
-The fault-based grounds will remain in tact, however, the statute (Domestic Relations Law Section 170) will now include a no-fault ground that allows one party to file for divorce by attesting to the irretrievable breakdown of his or her marriage for a period of at least six months.
+On October 12, 2010, The Divorce Reform Act of 2010 became effective in New York, curing this problem that had been plaguing couples and courts for years.
+The fault-based grounds will remain intact.
+However, the statute (Domestic Relations Law Section 170) now includes a no-fault ground that allows one party to file for divorce by attesting to the irretrievable breakdown of his or her marriage for a period of at least six months.

-Essentially, unhappy husbands and wives who know their marriages are beyond the point of no return, will soon be able to legally end those marriages that courts had previously deemed insufficiently unhappy.
-No more lying and pointing fingers…just good ole–or new, however you want to look at it–fashioned divorce.
+Essentially, unhappy husbands and wives who know their marriages are beyond the point of no return, are now able to legally end those marriages that courts had previously deemed insufficiently unhappy.